Kami-Honami Station: Station layout

 The station consists of a side platform serving a single track.
 Across the track can be seen another, disused side platform as well as the track bed of a second track which has since been removed.
 The station shares a large two-storey building with the local chamber of commerce and industry.
 The station part of the building is unstaffed and only houses a waiting room and automatic ticket vending machines.
 Access to the platform from the station building is by means of a short flight of steps.

-Adjacent stations

 History

 Japanese Government Railways (JGR) opened Kami-Honami on 15 July 1928 as an intermediate station when it extended the track of the then Nagao Line from Nagao (now Keisen to a new southern terminus at Chikuzen-Uchino.
 On 7 December 1929, Kami-Honami became part of the Chikuho Main Line when the Nagao Line was merged with the former.
 With the privatization of Japanese National Railways (JNR), the successor of JGR, on 1 April 1987, control of the station passed to JR Kyushu.

 Station numbering was introduced on 28 September 2018 with Kami-Honami being assigned station number JG02.